Retinal Vein Occlusion

 RVO imposes a substantial burden on patients and their carers due to its negative effects on quality of life, the need for frequent clinic visits to receive existing treatments, and high associated healthcare costs.
 Given that increased age and cardiovascular comorbidities are key risk factors, the incidence of RVO is expected to rise as the population ages and the prevalence of cardiovascular conditions increases.

 There is therefore a need for new therapies to reduce the burden of RVO on patients and the healthcare system.
-The second video in this series presents the results of the phase III BALATON and COMINO trials, which assessed the efficacy and safety of faricimab, a bispecific antibody with a dual mechanism of action, in treating patients with RVO (publication date: 23-Oct-2024).
+The second video in this series presents the results of the phase III BALATON and COMINO trials, which assessed the efficacy and safety of faricimab, a bispecific antibody with a dual mechanism of action, in treating patients with RVO – this video can be viewed by clicking here or via the link below.

 Please note, the content is based off information contained in this article: